Finding a Therapist Who Can Help You Heal

 Finding a therapist in the U.S.

-Mental Health Professionals: Who They Are and How to Find One – Offers an overview of different types of mental health professionals, and practical resources for finding them.
+Types of Mental Health Professionals – Offers an overview of different types of mental health professionals, and practical resources for finding them.
 (NAMI)

-Mental Health Providers: Find One to Suit Your Needs – Discusses how to find a therapist, insurance considerations and what to expect during therapy.
+Mental Health Providers: Tips on Finding One – Discusses how to find a therapist, insurance considerations and what to expect during therapy.
 (Mayo Clinic)

 Finding a therapist internationally